Energy is amazing – it powers everything and is around us all of the time!

 Two problems with solar energy are that the amount of sunlight that arrives at the Earth’s surface changes, which makes it an unreliable source of energy.
 Also, because the sun doesn’t deliver that much energy to any one place at any one time, you need a lot of solar panels to collect energy effectively.

-However, advances with technology means that right now, if we covered 4% of the world’s desert area with current solar power equipment, we could supply the same amount as all of the world’s electricity.
+However, advances with technology means that in 2010, if we covered 4% of the world’s desert area with current solar power equipment, we could supply the same amount as all of the world’s electricity!

 The main problem with wind power is similar to solar power – what do you do when there isn’t any wind blowing?
 At those times, other sources of energy would need to be used too.

-Just as wind can be used to generate energy through motion, so can water!
+Just like wind, water can generate energy too!
 Commonly known as hydropower, this is where water flowing down a river is used to spin turbines inside a generator – not unlike those bath toys where a wheel is spun by water poured in – just a bit more complicated!
 Obviously, the faster the water flows, the better to generate electricity.

 The great thing about hydropower is that it never uses up more water than nature produces, as the water just passes through, pushing the turbines as it goes on its merry way!